ankitatechverse/MDORA-CRM-n8n-Automation/README.md

 # MDORA — Simple AI Static Website + n8n Automation

-**One-liner:** A simple AI-powered static website (vibe-coding style) built with Vite that sends inquiry payloads to an n8n workflow which: (1) drafts an email based on inquiry + company info, and (2) appends user/contact info to an Excel/Google Sheet.
+A simple AI-powered static website (vibe-coding style) built with Vite that sends inquiry payloads to an n8n workflow which: (1) drafts an email based on inquiry + company info, and (2) appends user/contact info to an Excel/Google Sheet.

 ---